Arnod007/FetchCo-The-Meme-Website/README.md

 - 🔄 Dynamic background GIF rotator
 - ⏳ Cooldown timer to prevent spamming
 - ✨ Color-shifting title with GIFs on both sides
-- 🤖 "You rn" GIF in the top-right corner
 - 🎨 Animated border around the meme display section

 ---